cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 Such a scheme works as follows.
 Let m be a message to be signed by a server.
 It is assumed to be a member of the RSA group.
 Also, let N be the RSA modulus, and e and d be the public and private keys, respectively.
-The requestor and signer engage in the following protocol.
+The Requestor and Signer engage in the following protocol given input m.

-1. Generate a random blinding element r from the RSA group.
+1. Requestor generates a random blinding element r from the RSA group, and compute m' = m^r (mod N).
+Send m' to the Signer.
-2. Send m' to the server.
+2. Signer uses m' to compute s' = (m')^d (mod N), and sends s' to the Requestor.
-3. Sign m' by computing s' = (m')^d (mod; N)
-4. Send s' to the client.
-5. Remove the blinding factor r to obtain the original signature as s = (s')^{r^-1}.
+3. Requestor removes the blinding factor r to obtain the original signature as s = (s')^(r^-1) (mod N).

 By the properties of RSA, s is clearly a valid signature for m.
 (V)OPRF protocols differ from blind signatures in the same way that